Mecklenburg-Strelitz (district): History

-The name of this district traces back to the duchy of Mecklenburg-Strelitz.
+The name of this district traces back to the Duchy of Mecklenburg-Strelitz.
 This duchy was established in 1701 after the former duchy of Mecklenburg-Güstrow ceased to exist.
 The area of the district is roughly identical with the old duchy's main territory, the Stargarder Land.
 The old duchy included an exclave around Ratzeburg, which is today situated in Schleswig-Holstein.
 Southern parts of the older Mecklenburg-Strelitz, including the town of Fürstenberg, today belong to Brandenburg's Oberhavel district.
 The capital of the duchy was the town of Strelitz, which was completely destroyed in a fire in 1712.
 After this disaster the duke ordered a new town built at the shore of a small lake called the Zierker See.
 This town became Neustrelitz (= "New Strelitz").

 Mecklenburg-Strelitz District was established by merging the three previous districts of Neubrandenburg, Neustrelitz and Strasburg in 1994.
 On 4 September 2011, it was merged into Mecklenburgische Seenplatte.

 Coat of arms

+As opposed to most other 1994-2011 districts in Mecklenburg-Vorpommern, Mecklenburg-Strelitz never had a official flag.